3 Squadron RESEARCH

 Well, as I said, I never really served on other squadrons.
-I know this: the difference between 3 Squadron and the one I went to in England was, you just couldn't.
-To be a huge big bomber squadron, no way you could compare it but I spent all my life virtually on 3 Squadron.
+I know this: the difference between 3 Squadron and the one I went to in England was, you just couldn't compare.
+To a huge big bomber squadron, no way you could compare it, but I spent all my life virtually on 3 Squadron.
 I do know this: there was, no doubt about it, there was a definite pride and there was a definite morale, sort of high standing, no question.

 Did that percolate from the top down?
 Or was it just a thing that spread right through the unit and went up as well as down?

-I think it had to be spread right through the unit rather than percolate down.
-Okay, fellas that might have generated it early in the piece, you know, they all say, I never knew him as a CO, but Pete Jeffrey apparently commanded very high respect and the bloke, the morale was high.
+I think it had to be spread right through the unit, rather than percolate down.
+Okay, fellas that might have generated it early in the piece, you know, they all say (I never knew him as a CO), but Pete Jeffrey apparently commanded very high respect and the morale was high.
 And I think it stems back from those blokes.
 Bobby Gibbes; Nicky Barr, everybody had a lot of respect for Nicky as a man.
-Gibbesie was a different type of person altogether: a fiery character but also a likeable guy.
+Gibbesie was a different type of person altogether: a fiery character, but also a likeable guy.
 And I knew a pilot that said, 'God, I hate him, but when those wheels lift up', he said, 'when I see those wheels lift up I thank God he's right there in front of me'.
-In other words, they'd follow him anywhere and that sort of thing builds morale and it went right through the squadron.
+In other words, they'd follow him anywhere.
+And that sort of thing builds morale; and it went right through the squadron.

-Plus the fact that we were in a wing of another Aussie squadron, 450 Squadron, and two English squadron and a South African squadrons.
+Plus the fact that we were in a Wing with another Aussie squadron, 450 Squadron, and two English squadrons and a South African squadron.
 In the latter stage there was three English squadrons.
-In other words, there were six squadrons in the wing in Italy, the latter part of it.
-And the fact that we were always classified as being up among the best, if not the best, was a sort of a, you know, it was a proud feeling that was sort of maintained because of the ability of the pilots and everybody else.
+In other words, there were six squadrons in the Wing in Italy (the later part of it).
+And the fact that we were always classified as being up among the best, if not the best, was a sort of a proud feeling that was sort of maintained, because of the ability of the pilots and everybody else.
 I suppose it's the ability of everybody to keep the show going and that's pervaded right through the whole squadron.
 I don't think it was any individual as such at any time ...

-Okay.
-We'll start with it now, Slim.
-Because that was one of the nice things about that period that nicknames were much more common than they are today.
-Well, let's go on.
 The retreat back to Amiriya of course was very rapid.
-I think that was also the period when the 250th plane, or was it the 200th plane was claimed.
-I know that that was a little bit disputed.
-That little incident, incidentally, was that, was a lot made of that at the time?
+I think that was also the period when the 200th [Axis] plane was claimed.
+(I know that was a little bit disputed.)
+That little incident, incidentally, had a lot made of it at the time?